darktrojan/idldocs/nsIMsgVCardService.rst

 ^^^^^^^^^^^^

 * ``nsIAbCard``
+  - A card containing the translated vCard data.

 escapedVCardToAbCard
 --------------------

 Translates an URL-encoded vCard string into a nsIAbCard.

-@param escapedVCardStr - The string containing the vCard data.
-@return - A card containing the translated vCard data.

 Parameters
 ^^^^^^^^^^